LivInTheLookingGlass/sphinx-fediverse/README.rst

    replace_index_with_slash  True to replace ``/index.html`` with ``/``    True (default)
-   enable_post_creation      True to automatically post, False for manual  True (default) raise_error_if_no_post    True to raise an error if not post is made    True (default)
+   enable_post_creation      True to automatically post, False for manual  True (default) raise_error_if_no_post    True to raise an error if not post is made    True (default) comment_fetch_depth       The number of recursive fetches to make       5 (default) comment_section_level     The header level of the comments section      2 (default) comment_section_title     The title of the comments section             Comments (default)
    ========================  ============================================  ===============================

-We also rely on some environment variables.
+We also rely on environment variables for authentication.

 For Mastodon instances we require: ``MASTODON_CLIENT_ID``, ``MASTODON_CLIENT_SECRET``, ``MASTODON_ACCESS_TOKEN``.